cubiq/ComfyUI_Workflows/basic/README.md

 **Note:** You can enable/disable nodes by selecting them and pressing <kbd>CTRL</kbd> + <kbd>M</kbd>.
 In the example above you can disable the LatentFromBatch and the connected VAEDecode and SaveImage and re-enable them only when you've found the image you are interested in.

-**Tip:** if you double-click an empty space of the work area you'll be able to add a node by searching it by name.
+:bulb: **Tip:** if you double-click an empty space of the work area you'll be able to add a node by searching it by name.

 ## [Parametrize node options](./basic_parametrized.json)